TNowalk/slackbots/README.md

 The response from the endpoint should simply respond with that text that is to be sent back to the user who executed the command.

+To set up a new slash command, you must be an admin of your Slack group.
+Head here => https://<your-slack-group>.slack.com/services/new and find the Slash Commands integration, click the Add button.
+The command name can be whatever you like, the URL should point to your server and the appropriate endpoint and the Method should match the method defeind for the endpoint.
+The rest of the configs should be self explanatory.

 ### Endpoints

 #### Define

 The `POST /define` endpoint allows you to retrieve the definition of the supplied word

-Note: To use this API, you must signup for an API key at Wordnik here http://developer.wordnik.com/
+Note: To use this API, you must signup for an API key at Wordnik here http://developer.wordnik.com/.
+The API key should be set in an environment variable called `WORDNIK_API_KEY`.

 ##### Example
 `curl -X POST --data "user_name=Steve&text=bluebird" http://localhost:3000/define`